-With more than 20 muscles that stabilize, strengthen and provide explosive power to your whole body, your feet are key to a great athletic performance — yet in most fitness programs, they tend to go overlooked.
+With more than 20 muscles that stabilize, strengthen and provide explosive power to your whole body, your feet and boots are key to a great athletic performance — yet in most fitness programs, they tend to go overlooked.

 If you’re a runner or athlete, you can improve balance, coordination and boost performance by stretching and strengthening the muscles in your feet, in the very same way you’d train up your other muscles.
 The stronger your feet, the stronger your foundation is for everything.